robertkowalski/grenache/articles/udp/udp.md

 ```

-Thats all we need for the consumer.
+That's all we need for the consumer.
 Time to connect the different parts!
-By the way: the code for the consumer is on GitHub, too: The code for this section is also part of the examples on GitHub: [rpc_server_public.js](https://github.com/bitfinexcom/grenache-nodejs-utp/blob/fa16176ac1926c797289b8aed0e5e6cc19fd474a/examples/punch_simple_servers/rpc_server_public.js)
+By the way: the code for the consumer is on GitHub, too.
+You can find it as part of the examples on GitHub: [rpc_server_public.js](https://github.com/bitfinexcom/grenache-nodejs-utp/blob/fa16176ac1926c797289b8aed0e5e6cc19fd474a/examples/punch_simple_servers/rpc_server_public.js)

 ### Testing

 After we have created our two services, we can run them on our local machine to see if they connect.
 With the two local grape instances running, we first run the `rpc_server_public.js`:

 ```
-node rpc_server_public.js
+$ node rpc_server_public.js
 ```

 Then we boot the consumer:

 ```
-node rpc_server_public.js
+$ node rpc_server_public.js
 ```

 If everything worked well, we get this output: